Keeping your medical knowledge up to date can be difficult – and it’s even more daunting if you don’t have a background in health or medicine.

 - conduct research for your writing projects more effectively

-Consider the following list of medical information topics as a start (which is by no means exhaustive):
+Consider the following list of information topics to start enhancing your medical knowledge (the list is by no means exhaustive):

 - Anatomy – the structure of humans (and other organisms)